Dungeon Keeper 2: Gameplay

-An example of a dungeon, this one containing a dungeon heart, treasury, portal, and some Imps.
+An example of a dungeon, this one visibly containing a dungeon heart, treasury, portal, and some Imps.

 The sequel to Dungeon Keeper, Dungeon Keeper 2 carries over many gameplay aspects, and adds new ones.
 Like the original, Dungeon Keeper 2 places the player in the role of a malignant overlord bent on world domination.
 The player controls the world with a hand, performing actions such as moving creatures around the map, casting spells, and interacting with specific items.
 All the underground lands in the kingdom must be conquered to recover the portal gems.
 The kingdom itself takes the form of a large table containing a 3D map where the player selects where to attack from the highlighted regions.
 There are twenty main levels in the campaign.
 Some levels have multiple versions with differing methods of attack, allowing the player to choose the method and sub-region.

 Generally, the player starts out with a Dungeon Heart and some Imps.
 The Dungeon Heart has the same purpose as the original game: it serves as the dungeon's life force.
 If destroyed, the player loses.
 In Dungeon Keeper 2, the heart has additional functions: regenerating mana (used to cast spells), doubling as a gold-storage area, producing Imps, and sending certain creatures to investigate threats it detects.
 Gold is the currency used to construct rooms, traps, and doors, and pay minions.
 Gold is obtained primarily by digging gold and gem seams, the latter providing an unlimited supply.
 This is performed by the Imps, the main workforce of the dungeon, who dig and claim tiles for the player to control.
 Another main task Imps perform is the fortification of walls adjacent to tiles owned by the player, although this no longer makes them impenetrable to enemies, but merely makes digging take longer.

 The primary rooms include the Lair, Hatchery, Training Room, Library, and the Treasury.
 These have the same purpose as the first game: they function as a resting place, feeding place, training area, research area, and gold storage area respectively.
 The only major difference is that the Training Room can only train creatures up to experience level four.
 Further experience can only be gained through real combat, such as fighting in the new Combat Pit, where creatures fight against one another.
 The higher a creature's experience level, the stronger and more powerful they become.
 The highest experience level is level ten, and creatures cannot achieve levels nine or ten via the Training Room or Combat Pit.